dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 }
 {% endhighlight %}

 As this is now the input for the `select()` using `any()`, we evaluate the `type` property of the `sourceResource` object from each DPLA item in the stream and only return the items that have a `type` that equals "sound".
-And we don't crash our systems doing so.
+And we don't crash our systems doing so!

 ### Conclusion

-Streaming serialized data so it can be acted on even if there is a lot of it is [not new](https://en.wikipedia.org/wiki/Simple_API_for_XML).
+Streaming serialized data so it can be acted on dynamically, without stressing our RAM is [nothing new](https://en.wikipedia.org/wiki/Simple_API_for_XML).
 And there are plenty of other tools that can be used to stream JSON data in particular.
 Libraries in [Python](https://pypi.python.org/pypi/ijson/) and [Ruby](https://github.com/brianmario/yajl-ruby), for example, implement the [YAJL streaming JSON parsing library](https://github.com/lloyd/yajl) from C. But jq is a great tool because it is easily and quickly accessible from the command line, making it perfect for exploring and shaping JSON data on the fly or in a pinch.

 The above is only the tip of the iceberg.
 There is plenty more that can be done with jq and you can explore all of its capabilities at [the documentation](https://stedolan.github.io/jq/manual).